 Entire wells or Petri dishes can be conveniently viewed on-screen at high resolution.

 Using single pass, high depth-of-field line imaging, combined with a single-axis motorized sample-carrier mechanism, GelCount provides unsurpassed colony detection performance including resolution of overlapping colonies and differentiation of real colonies from debris or other artefacts.
 Typically a set of four 6-well plates containing non-adherent colonies, spheroids or organoids can be imaged and processed in less than 15 minutes.
 Colonies as small as 30 µm in diameter are detectable across a medium depth (z-axis) of up to 5 mm (subject to contrast conditions).

 Processing colony samples with the GelCount not only generates a numerical count but also yields colony diameter information in the form of a mean per well/dish, or a histogram distribution, or even on an individual colony basis if required.
-The ability to quantitatively measure the effects of anti-cancer therapeutic regimes not only on absolute colony numbers but also on colony size significantly extends the sensitivity of the colony forming assay by providing the user with hitherto unavailable information relating to colony growth dynamics.
+The ability to quantitatively measure the effects of anti-cancer therapeutic regimes not only on absolute colony numbers but also on colony size significantly extends the sensitivity of the colony forming assay by providing the user with hitherto unavailable information relating to colony and cell growth dynamics.